Generator function that lazily yields matching cells in the quadrille, each as an object of the form { row, col, value }

 q.cells();

-Function filter: test value only #
+Function filter: value-based predicate #

-q.cells(value => value != null);
+q.cells(({ value }) => value != null);

-, Quadrille.isEmpty
+, Quadrille.isEmpty(value)

 , or a custom predicate.